Lindsay Mills

 Lindsay Mills (born February 17, 1985) is an American acrobat and blogger.
 She came to international attention as the partner of former NSA contractor Edward Snowden in 2013 at the time of the global surveillance disclosures.
 Mills left the United States to join Snowden in exile in Moscow around October 2014.
 They married in 2017.

 Early life and education

 Mills's father Jonathan Mills lives in Laurel, Maryland.
 She graduated from Laurel High School, studied at the Maryland Institute College of Art, and became a dancer and acrobat.

 Mills and Edward Snowden lived together in Baltimore, Japan, and Hawaii.
 They have been together since at least 2009.
+She is a devout Buddhist.

 Mills kept a blog in which she posted pictures of herself posing and performing.
 On May 20, 2013, Snowden left Hawaii for Hong Kong and told her that he was going on a business trip.

 On June 6, 2013, agents from the National Security Agency (NSA) searched Mills's home seeking Snowden.
 On June 9, 2013, The Guardian published a story revealing that Snowden had made the global surveillance disclosures.
 On June 10, 2013, Mills wrote on her website, "I'll be refraining from blog posts for awhile" then deleted all posts within a day.